doctrine/phpcr-odm/README.markdown

          ArrayField: </td><td>Typed property</td></tr>
 </table>

-In the parenthesis after the type, you can specify the name of the PHPCR field to store the value, and whether this is a multivalue property.
+In the parenthesis after the type, you can specify the name of the PHPCR field to store the value (name defaults to the php variable name you use), and whether this is a multivalue property.
 For example
 /**
  * @phpcr:String(name="categories", multivalue=true)
  */